Home

 Pillars were made from recycled line printer shafts; I didn't use brass or cut the tapers specified --this makes it easy to install and remove them using a drill chuck as a grip.

-The pillar on the jockey weight side of the drive wheel is 0.2" longer and the pillar on the drive weight side is 0.1" shorter than called for in John Wilding's plans.
+The pillar for the pulley on the jockey weight side of the drive wheel is 0.2" longer and the pillar on the drive weight side is 0.1" shorter than called for in John Wilding's plans.
 This was done to reduce friction between the lines at the crossing point; not clear whether it is helpful but it seemed like a good idea at the time.
 I tried the line run so friction is increased and the clock stopped so this seems to help a bit.

 The mill's DRO also simplified making the daisy wheel.
 I programmed the DRO for 22 bolt holes and set the diameter for the bottom of the V between petals, then drilled the even numbered 11 bolt holes with a #56=0.046 bit.
 I then set the diameter for the center of the petals and spotted the odd numbered 11 holes.
 These spots were used when scribing the petals prior to nibbling and then filing the daisy to shape.
 The pin wheel center and 4 holes were also spotted and drilled with the DRO's bolt circle function and their accurate location was helpful in fitting the cam and then final fitting of the daisy.
 (I have since gotten a jewelers saw which would have made things much easier.)

 My case design has a door to allow setting the time easily.
 Winding could be done by lifting the weight but I've found it easier to grip the string and use that to lift the weight - better control so the string doesn't get lifted off a pulley.
 The case bottom is split to allow the pendulum and strings through plus it allows easy removal of the case.
 There are two pins in the top of the case that engage the plywood back, so the case simply lifts off.
 The sides of the case have windows to allow viewing since I expect the works will be of interest to visitors.
-The clock is mounted on an outside wall (not the best situation) so I added spacers to hold it 1/8" from the wall to reduce heat transfer.
+The clock is mounted on an outside wall (not the best situation) so I used spacers to hold it 1/8" from the wall to reduce heat transfer.

 In building this clock, I set the pendulum horizontal position to the center of its adjustment range and adjusted the drive weight and escape timing so the hook moved the distance between two pins plus 1/2 this distance on either side of the two pins per Wilding's instruction.
 I set the deflector wire that the count pawl catches very close to directly above the count wheel shaft so it would move as far as possible when it drops into the deep tooth.
 The backstop pawl length was tweaked so the count pawl was at mid-tooth when the pendulum was still.
 There are 8 teeth between my count and backstop pawls vs 10 teeth in Wilding's picture.
 My clock ran fine with these default settings so things were left this way without experimenting with pendulum position and its effect on operation.